NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Being a firm cheese, cheddar can withstand higher temperatures in particular when used for topping.
 It is also used grated in cooking.

-• Cheddar complements well with seasonal vegetables and herbs.
-It best used in soups, appetizers, pasta, pizza, quiches, tarts, and rice dishes like risotto.
+Cheddar complements well with seasonal vegetables and herbs.
+It is best used in soups, appetizers, pasta, pizza, quiches, tarts, and rice dishes like risotto.

-• In appetizer and sweets, it mixes well with breads and can make delicious cakes (cheese cakes) and desserts.
+In appetizers and sweets, it mixes well with bread and can make delicious cakes (cheesecakes) and desserts.

-• Lángos is a Hungarian fried raised bread smeared with garlic, sour cream sauce and topped with grated cheddar cheese.
+Lángos is a Hungarian fried raised bread smeared with garlic, and sour cream sauce and topped with grated cheddar cheese.

 Cheddar cheese is among high salt and saturated fats containing dairy products.
 Eat it in moderation.